 Covered up to an annual visit limit for treatment of a medical condition.
 Other services you may get at a spinal manipulation visit, such as office visits, lab and diagnostic x-rays and physical therapy services are not covered under this benefit.
 They are subject to the Plan's standard benefit for those services.
-Office visits by chiropractors are specialist office visits.
 Spinal manipulation services must be prior authorized.